m5stack/m5-docs/docs/en/uiflow/FACES.md

 Set the specified LED color

 * __Clear encode value to zero__
-Encoder value is zeroed
+Encoder value becomes zero

 * __Get encode value__
 Return encode value

 * __Get encode direction__
-Return to the direction of rotation
+Return the direction of rotation

 * __is encode pressed__
-The encoder knob is pressed back to true
+Return True when the encoder knob is pressed

 #### Usage